oktadev/okta_saml_cert/README.md

-This tool automates most of the process of updating the certificate for your SAML app.
+This tool automates most of the process of updating the certificate for your SAML app to a new certificate from a Certificate Authority (CA)

 ## Step 1: